-- Driving age campers, CITs, and Junior Counselors are NOT permitted to bring vehicles to camp and must be checked in by a parent/guardian! - We will NOT serve lunch on Monday.
-Please have your camper eat before arriving to camp! - Please remember to keep your paperwork (including the 10day log), blood glucose log, medications, and other important items easily accessible in your car.
-You will need all these items during the check-in process! - Make sure pump and CGM supplies (if applicable) are packed in camper luggage or backpack. - The check-in process will last about an hour.
+- Driving age campers, CITs, and Junior Counselors are NOT permitted to bring vehicles to camp and must be checked in by a parent/guardian! - We will NOT serve lunch on Sunday.
+Please have your camper eat before arriving to camp! - Please remember to keep your paperwork (including the blood glucose log, medications, pump sites (if applicable) and other important items easily accessible in your car.
+You will need all these items during the check-in process! - The check-in process will last about an hour.
 Thank you for your patience as we navigate our check-in process to enable a safe & fun week of camp!